samg/timetrap/README.md

 Command line flags also have short versions.

-    $ # equivilent to the command above
+    $ # equivalent to the command above
     $ t i -a "5 minutes ago"

 You can consult the Chronic gem (http://chronic.rubyforge.org/) for a full